Quiet luxury: Brands

-Brands with the quiet luxury aesthetic include manufacturers such as Loro Piana, Brunello Cucinelli, Zegna, Hermès, Brioni, Canali, and Cesare Attolini, along with designer brands like Stefano Ricci, Bottega Veneta, Celine (under Phoebe Philo) and The Row.
-The concepts of stealth wealth and old money style are typically linked to Savile Row tailoring and heritage luxury brands, including Purdey, John Lobb, Turnbull & Asser, Anderson & Sheppard, and Huntsman.
+Brands with the quiet luxury aesthetic include Loro Piana, Brunello Cucinelli, Zegna, Hermès, Brioni, Canali, Cesare Attolini, Bottega Veneta, The Row, Valextra, and Celine under Phoebe Philo.
+Fashion designers Jil Sander and Giorgio Armani have also been cited as precursors to the aesthetic, particularly through their minimalist and understated designs in the 1980s and 1990s.
+The related concepts of stealth wealth and old money style are often associated with Savile Row tailoring and heritage luxury brands, including John Lobb, Turnbull & Asser, Anderson & Sheppard, Huntsman, and Purdey.

 These brands are characterized by their focus on the quality of materials and construction, a classic style designed to be timeless and resistant to fleeting trends, the absence of prominent logos, and exclusivity through premium pricing.